-- Birk Knowes was still closed by 2016, which is 21 years after the initial closure and 16 years after the survey was carried out.
+- Birk Knowes was still closed to us by 2016, which is 21 years after the initial closure and 16 years after the survey was carried out.

-- The closure remained in effect after the year 2000 because the NMS survey did not conclude a favourable result concerning the extent of the fossil bed.
+- The closure remained in effect after the year 2000 because the NMS survey of the site did not conclude a favourable result concerning the extent of the fossil bed.

 - Access for multidisciplinary research is mentioned again.
 By 2016 Colin MacFadyen was still with SNH and this is a word we have come to expect from him.
 Is it possible that MacFadyen wrote the email, or at least part of it?
 The email contains geological jargon and knowledge that are unlikely to have come from anyone but a geologist.
-Colin MacFadyen is SNH Policy Advisor on Geology and has been SNH’s go-to guy concerning Birk Knowes since not long after Edinger plundered the site.
 It is therefore possible that he wrote at least part of the email from Lyndsey Kinnes, as geology does not look like it is in the job description of an Operations Manager.

 - Concerning the mentioned fields involved in multidisciplinary research, take note how SNH specifically mentions “stratigraphers” and “sedimentologists”, which are two geological disciplines.
 As for the necessary palaeontological disciplines, SNH is less specific: “researchers covering the widest possible range of specialisms in palaeontology relevant to Silurian biota”.
-This sounds like it was written by a geologist who is not clued in on fossils.
-Three things can be said about this.
-1) Colin MacFadyen is a volcanologist who does not know much about fossils.
-2) It is remarkable that SNH demanded multidisciplinary research at a fossil site, but it cannot name the palaeontological disciplines that would be required.
-3) Does this requirement sound like something SNH takes to heart, or could it have been concocted to keep us out of the site?
+It is remarkable that SNH demands multidisciplinary research at a fossil site, but it cannot name the palaeontological disciplines that would be required.

 - As mentioned above, the work associated with stratigraphy and sedimentology had been carried out already by Miller et al. (2000) and Lovelock (1998).
 These are fields where you can only get so much information out of a site before you hit a wall.
 This makes it a doubtful requirement because the purpose would be merely to confirm previous results.

-From this email we gathered that SNH was still being uncooperative after all this time and that there was a possibility that Colin MacFadyen was behind it.
+From this email we gathered that SNH was still being uncooperative after all this time.

-But, more importantly, we now understood that SNH had used the survey carried out by the NMS, which apparently claimed that the fossil bed was small, to justify the closure beyond the year 2000.
+But, more importantly, we now understood that SNH had used the survey carried out by the NMS, which apparently claimed that the fossil bed is small, to justify the closure of the site beyond the year 2000.

 This was something we knew was wrong, and we could prove it.